Data logger: Instrumentation protocols

 Several protocols have been standardized including a smart protocol, SDI-12, that allows some instrumentation to be connected to a variety of data loggers.
 The use of this standard has not gained much acceptance outside the environmental industry.
 SDI-12 also supports multi-drop instruments.
-Some data logging companies are also now supporting the MODBUS standard.
+Some data logging companies support the MODBUS standard.
 This has been used traditionally in the industrial control area, and many industrial instruments support this communication standard.
 Another multi-drop protocol that is now starting to become more widely used is based upon CAN-Bus (ISO 11898).
-Some data loggers use a flexible scripting environment to adapt themselves to various non-standard protocols.
+Some data loggers use a flexible scripting environment to adapt to various non-standard protocols.

 Data logging versus data acquisition

 The terms data logging and data acquisition are often used interchangeably.
 However, in a historical context, they are quite different.
 A data logger is a data acquisition system, but a data acquisition system is not necessarily a data logger.